 The following measured effective concentration (EC50) values for aquatic organisms across two trophic levels were reported for 6:2 FTSAB (CAS RN 34455-29-3) in the REACH Registration Dossier (REACH, 2018):

 48 h EC50 = 144 mg/L

 72 h NOEC = 0.087 mg/L

 No aquatic toxicity data were identified for 6:2 FTSAQ.
 However, this chemical is expected to be more acutely toxic to aquatic life than 6:2 FTSAB considering the generally greater aquatic toxicity of cationic surfactants compared with analogous alkyl betaines (Madsen, et al., 2001).

-The chemicals in this group are expected to ultimately degrade to the extremely persistent short-chain perfluorocarboxylic acids which are summarised in the IMAP Environment Tier II assessments of direct and indirect precursors to short-chain PFCAs (NICNAS, 2015a, b).
+The chemicals in this group are expected to ultimately degrade to the extremely persistent short-chain perfluorocarboxylic acids, the effects of which are summarised in the IMAP Environment Tier II assessments of direct and indirect precursors to short-chain PFCAs (NICNAS, 2015a, b).
 Based on data for PFHxA and PFBA, all short-chain perfluorocarboxylic acids, including PFPeA, were categorised as not Toxic (Not T) according to domestic environmental hazard criteria.

 Categorisation of Environmental Hazard

-The categorisation of the environmental hazards of the chemicals in this group according to domestic environmental hazard thresholds is presented below (EPHC, 2009):
+The categorisation of the environmental hazards of 6:2 FTSAB, 6:2 FTSAQ and Forafac 1157 according to domestic environmental hazard thresholds is presented below (EPHC, 2009):